OlivierLD/ROB/astro-computer/MPSServer/README.md

 # Status
 - Infrastructure in place.
-- Not all operations are implemented yet.
+- All operations are implemented.
-- TODO: Unify the error codes
+- TODO: Sample web page invoking the services.

 ### Operations to be defined for MPS
 - Get the body list ✅ `curl -X GET http://localhost:9999/mps/bodies`